 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund, funded primarily through state revenue and local property tax revenue.
-During the course of fiscal years 2016 and 2015, the School District amended its general fund budget as needed.
+During the course of fiscal years 2017 and 2016, the School District amended its general fund budget as needed.

-During fiscal year 2016 the general fund had final actual revenues totaling \$40.7 million, which represented an increase from the original budgeted amount of \$39.5 million by \$1.2 million.
-This difference (final actual vs. original budget) was due to several reasons and conservative estimates by the School District.
-Title Ad Valorem Taxes receipts were greater than projected for the fiscal year.
-The district also received a mid-term QBE funding adjustment which increased state revenues by \$208,950.
+During fiscal year 2017 the general fund had final actual revenues totaling \$41.9 million, which represented an increase from the original budgeted amount of \$40.1 million by \$1.8 million.
+This difference (final actual vs. original budget) was due to several reasons, including conservative estimates by the School District.
+The School District also received a mid-term QBE funding adjustment which increased state revenues by \$300,284.00.
 This increase was due partly to an increase in FTE.
 Actual miscellaneous revenues exceeded budget because the School District budgets conservatively for miscellaneous revenues in the general fund and does not budget at all for school activity accounts.

-Final actual expenditures during fiscal year 2016 totaling \$39.8 million represented a decrease from the original budgeted amount of \$41.0 million by \$1.2 million.
-The decrease in actual expenditures versus original budget expenditures was due primarily to anticipated health care costs should all staff elect to receive the benefit.
+Final actual expenditures during fiscal year 2017 totaling \$41.2 million represented a decrease from the original budgeted amount of \$41.8 million by \$0.6 million.
+The difference in actual expenditures versus original budget expenditures was primarily due to health care costs that were budgeted but not expended due to employees who did not elect the benefit.

-General fund revenues and other financing sources exceeded expenditures by \$900,404 for the fiscal year 2016.
+General fund revenues and other financing sources exceeded expenditures and other financing uses by \$667,034.23 for the fiscal year 2017.